JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 Now, the [`com.android.kotlin.multiplatform.library` plugin](https://developer.android.com/kotlin/multiplatform/plugin) is available from the Android team, and you can use it with the original `android` blocks.

+Kotlin 2.3.0 introduces a deprecation warning when the `androidTarget` name is used in Kotlin Multiplatform projects.
+If you need more time to migrate to the `android` block, use Kotlin 2.3.10 with AGP 8.x, where the warning doesn't appear.

 **What's the best practice now?**

 Migrate to the new `com.android.kotlin.multiplatform.library` plugin.
 Rename all occurrences of the `androidTarget` block to `android`.